gmac/graphql-stitching-ruby/README.md

 }
 ```

-Key insertions are prefixed by `$` and specify a dot-notation path to any selections made by the resolver `key`, or `__typename`.
+Key insertions are prefixed by `$` and specify a dot-notation path to any selections made by the resolver key, or `__typename`.
 This syntax allows sending multiple arguments that intermix stitching keys with complex input shapes and other static values:

 ```graphql
 type Product {